archivesspace/archivesspace/docs/slate/source/index.md

 __Parameters__

     Integer id -- The ID of the record

     String password -- The user's password

     [String] groups -- Array of groups URIs to assign the user to

     RESTHelpers::BooleanParam remove_groups -- Remove all groups from the user for the current repo_id if true

     Integer repo_id -- The Repository groups to clear

-	JSONModel(:user) <request body> -- The updated record
+    <a href='#jsonmodel-user'>JSONModel(:user)</a> -- request body -- The updated record

 __Returns__